create3000/x_ite/docs/_posts/components/RigidBodyPhysics/CollisionSpace.md

 ### SFBool [in, out] **useGeometry** FALSE

-UseGeometry indicates whether collision-detection code checks down to level of geometry, or only make approximations using geometry bounds.
+*useGeometry* indicates whether collision-detection code checks down to level of geometry, or only make approximations using geometry bounds.

 #### Hint